 A Budget Doesn’t Work Unless It’s Not Holistic

 Let’s say your number is 12%.
 You want to invest 12% towards retirement no matter what.
-But should you set that number without consulting the other facets of your budget?
+But should you set that number without consulting the other facets of your percentage-based budget?
 What about food, housing, transportation, etc.?

 On the surface, it seems you should start with food.
 That’s your most basic need.
 Then move up from there.
 Obviously, your future is the least important aspect as it’s not even something you’re currently battling.
 But you may want to consider turning the tables.
 Paying yourself first, as many call it.